Being In Total Control of Herself

 How Bitches Are Made is a concept Rachel's been developing for years, having recently launched as a comedic, self help podcast in late 2019.
 Based on her personal journey of growing up in a big city on her own, she recounts the defining moments in her life responsible for hardening her perspective and explores why it is so hard to be a woman navigating her way in the modern world.

-"My goal with How Bitches Are Made is to get women to realize the mistakes we've been making that are within our control, and to then provide them with the tools they need to obtain the happiness they deserve."
+"My goal with How Bitches Are Made is to get women to realize the mistakes they've been making that are totally within their control, and then provide them with the tools they need to obtain the happiness they deserve."